The official BART app also offers elevator status updates.

 Plans have also been approved to renovate elevators at the Coliseum and Downtown Berkeley Stations.

-The BART Board is expected to award a contract in December 2018 to install a Remote Monitoring System on 81 elevator and escalator units.
+The BART Board awarded a contract in December 2018 to install a Remote Monitoring System on 81 elevator and escalator units.
 This technology will automatically send information on the units’ status to BART’s Computerized Maintenance Management System.
 This will allow for immediate notification if a unit breaks down or otherwise malfunctions.
 Currently, an employee must log the service request into the system which can take time.
 This self-reporting technology will mean improved real time alerts of outages and a notification to crews that a unit needs attention.

 BART is working to bring elevators into the paid are through a variety of strategies.